-A year into the PANACEA Research project, we've heard from our partners about the challenges and ambitions of promoting a people-centric, secure environment in healthcare systems throughout Europe.
+One year into the PANACEA Research project, we spoke to our partners about the challenges and ambitions of promoting a people-centric, secure environment in healthcare systems throughout Europe.

-The project's goal is to improve the technological and human defences of healthcare organisations as a whole ecosystem, and to boost their cybersecurity level, by following a holistic approach focused on the human aspect.
+The project's goal is to improve the technological and human defences of healthcare organisations as a whole ecosystem, and to boost their cybersecurity level, by following a holistic approach that look beyond the pure technology aspects to embrace human factors and aspect.

 The reason behind this is the awareness that a massive amount of personal health information is constantly shared via networks and devices, above all inside the hospitals - a sector regulated by very complex compliance requirements.